Isysxp/PiDP8I/README.md

 an oscilloscope on GPIO pin 19 which is on pins 15/16 of the extension connector on the PiDP11/I board.
 The Arduino setup can be a bit of a challenge with various libraries but I suspect the app will compile without any major changes .... see what error you get and have a look for the relevant libraries. then dig out your priceless PiDP8/I and plug in the board.
-Attach the USB port to your PC and you should see:
+Attach the USB port to your PC using a USB terminal app (eg Terterm) and you should see:

 SD Card size:7741440<br>
 Attach SD Card as USB drive (y/N):<br>